 Moreover, if the microphone works on another computer, you should contact the vendor of your laptop for advice.

 6. Check your device for malware

 If you find that your microphone’s volume level is reset to 0, you might have malware on your PC.
 Certain malware can interfere with the way your computer handles your microphone, and this could cause the volume level to drop.

 This problem, however, can be fixed by scanning your machine using an antivirus.
 Although there are many great antivirus applications on the market, if your current antivirus can’t fix this problem, you might want to consider making a switch to the best solution available.

-After solving the issue, if you are a music lover or passionate gamer, chances are you’re interested in a system-wide sound equalizer.
-Check out this guide on how to add a sound equalizer for Windows 10 since the steps may be applied in Windows 11 too.
+If you are a music lover or passionate gamer, chances are you would be interested in a system-wide sound equalizer.
+Find out how to add a sound equalizer for Windows 10 since the steps may also be applied in Windows 11.